safahas/wizword_new/README.md

 - Storage: Kept in-memory inside the `WordSelector` singleton.
 Not written to disk.
 - Scope: Tracked per user and per user+subject to avoid immediate repeats.
+- FlashCard token scoping: For FlashCard, recents are tracked per user + FlashCard + active token (or set name if no token).
+This prevents repeats bleeding across different shared sets.
 - Capacity: Controlled by env `RECENT_WORDS_LIMIT` (default 50).
 - Persistence: Persists across logout (same server process), resets on server restart or when cleared explicitly.
 - Updates: